The City of Reykjavík’s Human Rights Policy

 Passed by City Council on May 16th, 2006

-- Foundation of the City of Reykjavík's Human Rights Policy
+- Basis for the City of Reykjavík's Human Rights Policy

 - Gender equality